mountain-pass/hooked/_BACKLOG.md

 # Next

+- [ ] Scripts that run scripts, should inherit the system's environment variables.
+- [ ] if calling self... don't exit the environment! call within system.

 - [ ] `$cmd` > add ability to `$timeoutMs`
 - [ ] `$cmd` > add ability to `$retries` (retries on error, default `0`=disabled, `-1`=indefinite, additional `$retryDelayMs`)